savanaconda/ApolloTheParrot_ReactDemo/README.md

 To try it out, download this code and run `npm start` in the code directory.
 This should start up the server and open a browser window at address `http://localhost:3000/` where you can play with app and interact with Apollo.

+This app uses [dndkit](https://dndkit.com/) for drag and drop functionality.

 Below are additional details on **Create React App**, which I used to help create this app.

 ## Getting Started with Create React App